Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 This shows that focusing only on QNM frequency shifts, while ignoring the scalar-mode amplitudes, significantly weakens the ability to constrain the extra degrees of freedom predicted by generic beyond-GR theories~\cite{Lestingi:2025jyb}.

-Finally, we also computed the Bayes factors between the biased model and the unbiased model in this case.
-While the posteriors of the unbiased model shown in Fig.~\ref{fig:330} are clearly more accurate for both the GB and the CS cases, we observed that this does not always result in a more discriminating Bayes factor.
+Finally, we also compute the Bayes factors between the biased model and the unbiased model in this case.
+While the posteriors of the unbiased model shown in Fig.~\ref{fig:330} are clearly more accurate for both the GB and the CS cases, we observe that this does not always result in a more discriminating Bayes factor.
 In the CS case, the Bayes factors grow (in absolute value) monotonically either as $\gamma$ increases or $A_{R,330}$ decreases, as expected.
 However, in the GB case, the likelihood of the biased distribution is as high as that of the unbiased one, resulting in $\log_{10}{\cal B}\approx 0$ even when $\gamma=10$ and $A_{R,330}=0.005$.
 This suggests that it would be hard to exclude statistically the biased model, at least based on the Bayes factor estimators.
 In this case, the maximum likelihood parameters are biased with respect to the injected values, but they still perform a good fit on the model, thus returning an unfaithful Bayes factor, as also observed in other situations~\cite{Isi:2021iql}.
-We plan to explore this interesting effect in more detail in future work.
+This feature for GB theory might be due to the fact that the posterior of $\ell_{GB}$ is constrained near the prior upper bound, which is close to the injected value.
+As a future extension, it might be interesting to understand if the small values of $\log_{10}(\mathcal{B})$ persist when adding \textit{further} modes in addition to 330P.
+For instance, it would be interesting to merge the analyses performed in Sections~\ref{sec: ampl_O4} and~\ref{sec: ampl_ET}, thus including 220P+220A+330P plus, possibly, a scalar mode.
+More in general, an accurate forecast should be performed, to understand which are the modes that impact the most in the analysis and which ones can mask the scalar contribution.